geotrellis/geotrellis-pointcloud-demo/README.md

 #### Quick setup

+Make sure you have a `geotrellis` profile in your aws-cli profiles, with keys that can access your data on S3.

 Clone the project, `cd` into the directory, then run `./scripts/setup.sh` to create the Vagrant VM and then build the Docker container(s).

 `setup.sh` can also be used to restore the project to its initial state: it will re-provision the VM, then remove and rebuild the Docker container(s).